-Ascophyllum nodosum does not occur naturally in Australian waters and is therefore imported from another countries, usually Cananda, Ireland, England or Norway.
+Ascophyllum nodosum does not occur naturally in Australian waters and is therefore imported from other countries, usually Canada, Ireland, England or Norway.
 Simply Seaweed do not source Ascophyllum nodosum from African or Asian countries.
 Please check individual containers to see where the batch was harvested.
 The seaweed is sent directly from the country of origin to Australia, where is it is then locally packaged and prepared for distribution.

 There many factors that contribute to variations in our product.
 These include: